Are you a blogger who wants to start working with brands?

 To get your page views and your uniques, head on into to Google Analytics, as it has the most accurate numbers.
 If you don’t have Google Analytics setup yet for your blog, definitely do it.
 It’s going to be the best way for you to get a sense of your readership.

 Check out Shannon’s media kit here.
 She does a beautiful job at packing it full of info AND keeping it pretty!

-Then I want you to describe the kinds of ways you could work with brands.
-This is where you are saying what you offer – whether it’s blog posts, social media posts, newsletter mentions, photography, etc. I recommend you include your rates within your kit so that it’s all in one spot.
+You want to describe the kinds of ways you could work with brands.
+This is where you are saying what you offer – whether it’s blog posts, social media posts, newsletter mentions, photography, original video, etc. I recommend you include your rates within your kit so that it’s all in one spot.
 You want to make it as easy as possible for the brand’s PR/marketing person.

 It’s kind of obvious, but make sure you have your contact information readily available in the kit.
 An email address is sufficient, and your handles for social media is good to have there too.